zaiisao/Documentation/en/Audio Broadcast/start_live_audio_android.md

 Run the project on your Android device.
 When the audio broadcast starts, all the audience can hear the broadcaster in the app.

 ## Reference

+When integrating the Agora Voice SDK, you can also refer to the following articles:

 - [How can I set the log file?](https://docs.agora.io/en/faq/logfile)
 - [How can I listen for an audience joining or leaving a live broadcast channel?](https://docs.agora.io/en/faq/audience_event)